-- Each alternative responds to and builds upon the concepts included in the Vision Statement, which are focused on ensuring Santa Rosa is a diverse, equitable, and sustainable community. - While the State is expected to require that approximately 24,000 new homes be built in Santa Rosa by 2050, each alternative accommodates up to 36,000 new homes to match the current general plan.
-This approach results in a range of options about where housing should be built and how much should be devoted to lowincome households and people transitioning from homelessness. - Each alternative differs on where new housing would go, in addition to where it is already allowed today.
+- Each alternative responds to and builds upon the concepts included in the Vision Statement, which are focused on ensuring Santa Rosa is a diverse, equitable, and sustainable community. - while the State is expected to require that approximately 24,000 new homes be built in Santa Rosa by 2050, each alternative accommodates up to 36,000 new homes to match the current general plan.
+This approach results in a range of options about where housing should be built and how much should be devoted to low-income households and people transitioning from homelessness. - to where it is already allowed today.
 Central Corridors concentrates housing near Downtown; Neighborhood Main Streets envisions a city of neighborhoods with new housing near small neighborhood centers; and Distributed Housing builds on what is already here, with future growth occurring across the city in proportion to what is on the ground today.

-Each alternative includes a similar amount of new office, retail, and industrial uses but distributes them differently based on where future housing growth would be concentrated.
+► Each alternative includes a similar amount of new office, retail, and industrial uses but distributes them differently based on where future housing growth would be concentrated.
 An economic analysis prepared by the project team identified a future demand from the additional 36,000 homes for approximately 1 million square feet of retail space, 2 million square feet of office space, and 1.5 million square feet of industrial space.